 OPZELURA may cause serious side effects, including:

 Serious Infections: OPZELURA contains ruxolitinib.
-Ruxolitinib belongs to a class of medicines called Janus kinase (JAK) inhibitors.
-JAK inhibitors are medicines that affect your immune system.
-JAK inhibitors can lower the ability of your immune system to fight infections.
-Some people have had serious infections while taking JAK inhibitors by mouth, including tuberculosis (TB) and infections caused by bacteria, fungi, or viruses that can spread throughout the body.
+Ruxolitinib belongs to a class of medicines called Janus kinase (JAK) inhibitors, which are medicines that affect your immune system and can lower your ability to fight infections.
+Some people have had serious infections while taking JAK inhibitors by mouth, including tuberculosis (TB), and infections caused by bacteria, fungi, or viruses that can spread throughout the body.
 Some people have been hospitalized or died from these infections.
-Some people have had serious infections of their lungs while taking OPZELURA.
+Some people have had serious infections of their lungs while using OPZELURA.
 Your healthcare provider should watch you closely for signs and symptoms of TB during treatment with OPZELURA.

 OPZELURA should not be used in people with an active, serious infection, including localized infections.
 You should not start using OPZELURA if you have any kind of infection unless your healthcare provider tells you it is okay.
 You may be at a higher risk of developing shingles (herpes zoster) while using OPZELURA.

-Increased risk of death due to any reason (all causes): Increased risk of death has happened in people 50 years of age and older who have at least 1 heart disease (cardiovascular) risk factor and are taking a medicine in the class of medicines called JAK inhibitors by mouth.
+Increased risk of death due to any reason (all causes) and major cardiovascular events: Increased risk of death and major cardiovascular events (eg, heart attack or stroke) has happened in people 50 years of age and older who have at least 1 heart disease (cardiovascular) risk factor and are taking JAK inhibitors by mouth, especially current or past smokers.

 Cancer and immune system problems: OPZELURA may increase your risk of certain cancers by changing the way your immune system works.
-Lymphoma and other cancers have happened in people taking a medicine in the class of medicines called JAK inhibitors by mouth.
-People taking JAK inhibitors by mouth have a higher risk of certain cancers, including lymphoma and lung cancer, especially if they are a current or past smoker.
+People taking JAK inhibitors by mouth have reported lymphoma and other cancers and are at higher risk of certain cancers including lymphoma and lung cancer, especially if they have ever smoked.
 Some people have had skin cancers while using OPZELURA.
-Your healthcare provider will regularly check your skin during your treatment with OPZELURA.
-Limit the amount of time you spend in the sunlight.
-Wear protective clothing when you are in the sun and use a broad-spectrum sunscreen.
+Your healthcare provider will regularly check your skin during your treatment.
+Limit the amount of time you spend in the sun, wear protective clothing and use a broad-spectrum sunscreen.

 Blood clots: Blood clots in the veins of your legs (deep vein thrombosis, DVT) or lungs (pulmonary embolism, PE) can happen in some people taking OPZELURA.
 This may be life-threatening.
-Blood clots in the vein of the legs (deep vein thrombosis, DVT) and lungs (pulmonary embolism, PE) have happened more often in people who are 50 years of age and older and with at least 1 heart disease (cardiovascular) risk factor taking a medicine in the class of medicines called JAK inhibitors by mouth.
+DVT and PE have happened more often in people taking JAK inhibitors by mouth who are 50 years of age and older and with at least 1 heart disease (cardiovascular) risk factor.

-Cholesterol increases: Cholesterol increase has happened in people when ruxolitinib is taken by mouth.
+Potential risks from Janus kinase (JAK) inhibition: Cholesterol increase has happened in people when ruxolitinib is taken by mouth.
 Tell your healthcare provider if you have high cholesterol or triglycerides.
+Low blood sugar in people with diabetes has happened after taking JAK inhibitors by mouth.

 Before starting OPZELURA, tell your healthcare provider if you: